aporat/store-receipt-validator/README.md

 $receiptBase64Data = '...'; // your app receipt here

-// The App Store Server API validates individual purchases via a transaction ID.
+// 🔑 Tip: Apple's Server API does not accept the full app receipt.
-// This utility extracts the latest transaction ID from the app receipt to be used for validation.
+// Use ReceiptUtility to extract the latest transaction ID.
-// It will return null if no in-app purchases have been made.
 $transactionId = ReceiptUtility::extractTransactionIdFromAppReceipt($receiptBase64Data);

 $validator = new AppleValidator(